-the image.
+in the image.
 The image resolution is simply the information about the pixel density of the image.
-Higher resolution images
+Higher resolution

-That way, you will have a better understanding as to why certain images should only be enlarged to certain print sizes.
+resolution.
+That way, you will have a better understanding as to why certain images should only be enlarged to

-camera contains a device called the image sensor which has millions of light capturing cells.
+digital camera contains a device called the image sensor which has millions of light capturing cells.
 The light

 captured at each cell location is called a digital camera pixel.
 For the record, there are one million pixels in a

 Digital SLR cameras like the Nikon D5300 have larger image sensors than a digital compact camera like the Canon